CloudChi/FX-Framework/Quick_Start.md

 	- Any trapped errors include the full error stack — from the calling script all the way down to the subscript that encountered the error.
 - Scripts are easily versioned and can also be rolled back if testing proves the new version is not working as expected.

+#### What will it install?

+The FX Framework can be added to any new or existing FileMaker file as an Add-on.

+- FX Framework will install:
+	- Tables
+	- Relationships
+	- Layouts
+	- Custom Functions
+	- Sripting

+- FX Framework will NOT install:
+	- Security
+	- Value Lists
+	- External Data Sources
+	- Containers or a Container directory structure
+	- Custom Menus
+	- Themes

 #### How to install it?

-The FX Framework can be added to any new or existing FileMaker file as an Add-on, which will install some clearly labeled tables and relationships, layouts, custom functions and scripting.

 Instructions:
 - Open the FX Framework file and run the Make Add-on script which will ask from which window to create the app (type for example, "Fx Library v3")